EvanSimpson/olinjs-4/README.md

 So this is all great and all, but refresh the page, and what happens?
 All of our hard work is gone.
 So how do we make permanent css styles?
 Using a stylesheet.
 Fork this repo, pull it, the open up a text editor and lets make one.

+##Making SublimeText Kickass
+Plugins are awesome.
+Let's install something to help us write Jade
+* Install the SublimeText Package Control: http://wbond.net/sublime_packages/package_control/installation
+* Press Ctrl (or cmd for you fruit-computers) + Shift + P
+* Type install (it will autocomplete to __Package Control: Install Package__
+* Type Jade
+* Hit enter to install and profit.
+Restart SublimeText and Jade should be syntax-highlighted. __Wow!__